man715/echidna-ctf/ethernaut/03-Coin_Flip/Walkthrough.md

 # Coin Flip Walkthrough
 The objective of this is to guess the flip correctly 10 times in a predictable manner.
 I'm not sure that this fuzzer is really able to help us guess the flip in a predictable manner as it is fesible that the fuzzer can guess the input correctly 10 times in a row.

 To successfully and predictably break the contract, we should be able to not only guess 10 consecutive times but even 100 or more times.
-When I run the test for greater than 10 times, the fuzzer is able to make the contract fail using miltiple senders.
+When I run the test for greater than 10 times, the fuzzer is able to make the contract fail using multiple senders.
 However, test it for 100 times or with using `psender` or `sender` the invariant does not fail.

+The fuzzer does potentially lead you down the right path for solving this issue as it does cause the invariant to fail on 10 consecutive tries with time/block delays.
+However, in my testing it does not help discern what delay will give consistent predictable results.

 # Setup
 This does not require any setup.